daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

-* Exists Partially Out of Phase
+* Existe Partiellement Hors de Phase
 * Moves Like a Cat
 * Va Comme le Vent
 * Runs Away